-On June 6, 2003, the Office of Management and Budget (OMB) announced through Bulletin No. 03-04 an initial update to federal statistical area definitions based on new standards and the results of Census 2000.
-This was superseded by seven annual updates, plus two sets of corrections, through OMB Bulletin No. 10-02, dated December 1, 2009.
-OMB anticipates that there will be no further updates to the Census 2000-based federal statistical area definitions.
-Rather, areas will be redefined based on the application of revised standards to data from Census 2010 and other sources.
+On June 6, 2003, the Office of Management and Budget (OMB) announced through Bulletin No. 03-04 an initial update to federal statistical area delineations based on the application of revised standards to the results of Census 2000.
+This was superseded by seven annual updates, plus two sets of corrections, through Bulletin No. 10-02, dated December 1, 2009.
+The updates per Bulletin No. 10-02 were implemented into the Local Area Unemployment Statistics (LAUS) program in March 2010.

-Census Bureau Links to Information About Metropolitan Areas:
+Census Bureau Links for Federal Statistical Areas:

 Last Modified Date: May 19, 2014